pegasystems/pega-helm-charts/charts/pega/README.md

               port: 443
 ```

+The `allow-dns` example selects the Pega pods by their `app` label (default deployment name `pega`;
-Pods that no policy selects, such as the Clustering Service migration job, are not affected.
+adjust the list to your tiers and components).
+Pods that no policy selects, such as the Clustering
+Service migration job, are not affected.
+If you use `podSelector: {}` instead, that job becomes
+isolated too and needs Kubernetes API egress (it runs `kubectl`); select it with the
+`job-name: <clusteringServiceName>-migration-job` label.
 Enforcement requires a NetworkPolicy-capable cluster network plugin.

 ## Service accounts